aubreyja/ww_install/README.md

 * `install_chromatic.pl`

-  Installs Chromatic.pm from the NAU library so thier graph theory problems work.
-Should no longer be necessary as of WeBWorK 2.8.
+  Standalone script to compile color.c so the NAU library graph theory problems work.
+This functionality has been incorporated into
+  `ww_install.pl`, so it should not be necessary to run this script.
+However, if you find the NAU graph theory problems are complaining that pg/lib/chromatic/color doesn't exist, then you can run this script to compile it for you.

 The `lib/` subdirectory contains copies of any perl modules the script uses but which don't need to be installed on your system for webwork to run.